A2 motorway (Netherlands): The N2 around Eindhoven

 The beltway around the city of Eindhoven, the so-called Randweg between the interchanges Ekkersweijer and Leenderheide, uses a system of local-express lanes.
 The inner two lanes do not have any exits, so it is exclusively for express traffic passing the city of Eindhoven; it is considered a motorway (A2) with a maximum speed of 120 km/h.
 The outer two lanes are used by vehicles to and from Eindhoven and the neighbouring towns.
 It does not meet the Dutch standards of a motorway (steeper grades near intersections and smaller bend radiuses), and has a maximum speed of 80 km/h.
 These outer lanes have road number N2, to distinguish the local lanes from the express lanes.

+Future plans

+Junctions Het Vonderen and Kerensheide

+Preparatory work is underway to start widening the A2 motorway between Het Vonderen junction and Kerensheide.
+It will be effectively widened from 2x2 to 2x3 lanes.
+It should be ready between 2025 and 2027.
+It is considered one of the mayor road work plans since the construction of the Koning Willem Alexandertunnel in Maastricht to ease traffic flow.

 History

 Other reconstruction projects

 The A2 motorway was subject to multiple reconstruction projects.
-Next to the project around Eindhoven, as described above, the A2 was being rebuilt at the following locations:
+Next to the project between the junctions in Limburg, as described above, the A2 was being rebuilt at the following locations: